r-grandorder/tri-hermes/en/pages/avalon.md

 The voice resounded from behind her.
 From her heart to her fingertips, her fiery blood pumped throughout her body.

 **Fujimaru:**
-Mash, give us all a show we'll never forget! ! !
+Mash, give us all a show we'll never forget!!!

 **Narration:**
 With this, the Prophecy had been overturned.